Skip to content

 Does live captioning work offline?

-Yes, live captioning works offline once the language pack is downloaded.
-Because Windows 11 uses local processing for speech recognition, you do not need an active internet connection to generate captions for your audio or video files after the initial installation of the required language features.
+Yes, live captioning works offline once the language pack downloads completely.
+Because Windows 11 uses local processing for speech recognition, an active internet connection is unnecessary for generating captions on audio or video files after installing required language features.

 Why is my language not appearing in the settings?